opentok/opentok-node/sample/Archiving/README.md

 $ node index.js
 ```

 Visit <http://localhost:3000> in your browser.
-Open it again in a second window.
-Smile!
-You've just
+You can now create new archives (either as a host or
-set up a group chat.
+as a participant) and also play archives that have already been created.

 ## Walkthrough